 |---|---|---|

-| Fecal immunochemical test (FIT) | Checks for hidden blood in the stool and can be done at home; no dietary restrictions required. | Every year starting at age 45; a colonoscopy is needed if results are positive. |
+| Fecal immunochemical test (FIT) | Checks for hidden blood in the stool and can be done at home.
+No dietary restrictions are required. | Every year is recommended, starting at age 45.
+A colonoscopy is needed if the test results are positive. |

-| Guaiac-based fecal occult blood test (gFOBT) | Checks for hidden blood in stool less accurately than FIT; can be done at home; requires drug and diet restrictions. | Every year starting at age 45; a colonoscopy is needed if results are positive. |
+| Guaiac-based fecal occult blood test (gFOBT) | Checks for hidden blood in stool less accurately than the FIT test, but can be done at home.
+It does not differentiate between blood from the digestive tract or from the colon.
+Requires drug and diet restrictions. | Every year is recommended, starting at age 45.
+A colonoscopy is needed if the test results are positive. |

-| Multitargeted stool DNA/RNA tests | Screens for mutated sections of DNA/RNA in cancer cells plus blood; can be done at home; no drug/dietary restrictions.
-Popular option: Cologuard. | Every three years starting at age 45. |
+| Multitargeted stool DNA/RNA tests (Cologuard) | Screens the stool for mutated sections of DNA/RNA in cancer cells, in addition to blood.
+This test can be done at home.
+There are no drug or dietary restrictions.
+Popular companies include Cologuard. | Every three years, starting at age 45. |

 | Test Type | Procedure | Screening Frequency |